Patrick's Parabox: Development and release

 The idea for the game first came to Traynor when he was part of the game development club at UC San Diego.
 It started as a Sokoban-like stealth game with a co-op mechanic where one player can push blocks around while the other player is shrunken-down and can move inside the blocks.
 Traynor picked up this idea four years later and decided to code it up for any number of layers as a programming challenge.
 The core concepts of the game were inspired by juner's Sokosoko on itch.io.
 During development, the game lent itself to a "traditional puzzle game format", where each puzzle introduces a new concept and builds upon previous concepts.

 The game was developed with Unity.
 The graphics and animations of the game were designed by Traynor, and the music was composed by Priscilla Snow.

 A demo version of the game was released on 16 June 2020.
 Patrick's Parabox was released on 29 March 2022 for Microsoft Windows, Linux, and macOS, followed by a release for the Nintendo Switch and PlayStation 5 on 26 July 2023.

 Reception

 Patrick's Parabox won the "Developer Choice" award at the 2019 IndieCade Festival.
 It also won the "Excellence in Design" award at the 2020 IGF Awards.
-According to review aggregator Metacritic, it received "generally favorable" reviews.
+According to review aggregator website Metacritic, it received "generally favorable" reviews.

 Eurogamer writer Edward Hawkes said that the game was "morish, and captivating and never monotonous" and Katharine Castle of Rock, Paper, Shotgun described it as an "infinitely pleasing puzzle game."
 The game also received positive reviews on PCGamer and Kotaku.